Gauge Invariance of Equilibrium Statistical Mechanics

 The relationship \eqref{LQSigmaCommutator} constitutes a non-commutative Lie algebra of infinitesimal generators $\Sigma[\eps]$ due to three properties: i) anti-symmetry, ii) bilinearity, as respectively follows from the definition of the commutator and from linearity of the differential operator \eqref{LQSigmaOperator}, and iii) the Jacobi identity: $[\Sigma_1, [\Sigma_2,\Sigma_3]] + [\Sigma_2,[\Sigma_3,\Sigma_1]] + [\Sigma_3, [\Sigma_1,\Sigma_2]]=0$, as can be verified by explicit calculation on the basis of Eqs.~\eqref{LQSigmaOperator}--\eqref{LQepsilonDelta}; we have used the shorthand notation $\Sigma_1=\Sigma[\eps_1]$, $\Sigma_2=\Sigma[\eps_2]$, and $\Sigma_3=\Sigma[\eps_3]$.

 The variational strategy of Refs.~\cite{hermann2022quantum, sammueller2023whatIsLiquid, hermann2023whatIsLiquid, robitschko2024any} is based on eliminating explicit occurrences of the shifting fields.
 This is inline with their present status as mere gauge functions.
 Within the functional calculus methods~\cite{hermann2022quantum, sammueller2023whatIsLiquid, hermann2023whatIsLiquid, robitschko2024any}, one takes appropriate functional derivatives, $\delta/\delta\eps(\rv)$, of relevant thermal averages and then sets the shifting field to zero, $\eps(\rv)=0$.
 Applying the concept to the present operator formalism leads to differentiating the shifting operator $\Sigma[\eps]$ functionally with respect to $\eps(\rv)$.
 Calculating $\delta \Sigma[\eps]/\delta\eps(\rv)= \boldsymbol\sigma(\rv)$ on the basis of \eqr{LQSigmaOperator} is straightforward and reproduces $\bsig(\rv)$ as defined via \eqr{LQsigma}.
 The functional derivative creates spatial localization via the Dirac distribution, as it emerges from the chain rule and the identity $\delta\eps(\rv_i)/\delta\eps(\rv) =\delta(\rv-\rv_i)\unity$.
 Due to the linearity of \eqr{LQSigmaOperator} in $\eps(\rv)$ the dependence on $\eps(\rv)$ has disappeared in \eqr{LQsigma}.

-We can identify the effect of applying $\bsig(\rv)$ to a generic phase space function $f(\rv^N,\pv^N)$ to be equivalent to the following functional derivatives of the considered function in the transformed variables:
+For how the action of $\bsig(\rv)$ is related to differentiating by $\eps(\rv)$ see Appendix \ref{SECrelationshipToFunctionalMethods}.